 As well as the boiler itself, your heating system controls need to be regularly checked for correct operation and this should form part of the annual service.
 It is also important that your oil storage tank is inspected annually.Find an OFTEC registered technician in your area

-Oil delivery companies from the FPS Limited are committed to providing you with excellent serviceFind details of oil suppliers in your area
+Oil delivery companies who are members of the UK and Ireland Fuel Distributors Association (UKIFDA) are committed to providing you with excellent serviceFind details of oil suppliers in your area

-Get to know your oil tank is a booklet published by the Environment Agency with the support and assistance of the FPS and OFTEC.Download
+Get to know your oil tank is a booklet published by the Environment Agency with the support and assistance of UKIFDA and OFTEC.Download

 Communities will sometimes band together to make group purchases of heating oil.
 By doing this these communites can reduce the tanker traffic into their area and also make savings on the price they pay for their oil.
 This is good news.

 However a customer should consider carefully the pro’s and cons of buying through buying groups.
-To assist in this the FPS has produced a guide for buying groups.
+To assist in this UKIFDA has produced a guide for buying groups.

 We would recommend that people considering joining or starting a buying group read the document to help them decide on whether buying through a group would suit them.Find out more here